-I am lecturer and research fellow at University College Dublin and Lero (Ireland) since June 2016.
+I am assistant professor at University College Dublin and Lero (Ireland) since June 2016.
 I received my PhD in Information and Communication Technology from Politecnico di Milano (Italy) in 2011 and I was summer intern at IBM TJ Watson Research Center (USA) in 2008.

 My research interests include requirements engineering and adaptive systems.
 In particular, my work has focused on using runtime requirements models to engineer complex systems, including service compositions and multi-tenant services, cyber-physical systems, mobile device management software and more generally systems aimed to satisfy their security and privacy requirements and to be forensically ready.